All Episodes

 The Fifth Amendment is simply there to make sure they prove it.

-You do not have to incriminate, incriminate yourself.
+You do not have to incriminate yourself.

-But once you assert your innocence, and once you say you didn't do anything wrong, you can't then use the Fifth Amendment to say I'm not answering questions.
+But once you assert your innocence and once you say you didn't do anything wrong, you can't then use the Fifth Amendment to say, I'm not answering questions.

-Any good prosecutor, and that's what ISA has to be, this is a congressional hearing.
+Any good prosecutor, and that's what ISA has to be.

 Okay, fine.

-Well, ISA should run it like courtroom.
+Well, ISA should run it in a courtroom.

-And any prosecutor, which is ICE's role.
+And any prosecutor, which is ISA's role, you've got a jury.

-The jury is the rest of the committee, the jury is the American people.
+The jury is the rest of the committee.

 The jury is the media.